R3MODAS/chai-backend/README.md

 Mongo, MySQL, Postgres, sqlite
 -> ORM ODM

 -> Database is always on another continent

+-> API is nothing but response that the function sends from the backend to the client

 -> A Javascript based Backend
 Data, File, Third Party (API)